philipp1993/DynamicMediaBTRouter/README.md

     - API Level 18 (Jelly Bean - Android 4.3) is preferred because of different handling of the bluetooth sco stream.
 - A bluetooth device which supports the hands free profile (usually headsets or car speakerphones)
 - No task managers!
 They're crap and nothing else!
 They kill the background service so don't complain!
-- _optional_: Xposed framework 54 - I hook the audio playback function of several navigation apps and a delay resulting the service has enough time to open the channel and no information is lost
+- _optional_: Xposed framework 54 - I hook the audio playback function of several navigation apps and add a delay resulting that the service has enough time to open the channel so no information is lost
-    - currently supported apps
+    - **currently supported apps:**
     - _none. work in progress_

 #### Working as designed